Health Promotion Program

 Designed for students who are interested in worksite/employee health promotion programs.
 Increasingly, worksites hiring health promotion majors include hospitals, universities, non-profit and for-profit health and fitness organizations.
 Controlling health care costs is becoming an important motivator for worksites to implement health and fitness programming for employees.

-Sex and gender are important factors in the prevention and treatment of illness and disease.
+Sex and gender are important factors in the prevention and treatment of fitness and disease.
 Women are the largest consumers of health care as well as health products and services.
-Graduates have found work in various settings, such as hospitals, state and local Public Health Departments, nonprofit agencies, and health/wellness centers.
+Graduates have found work in various settings, such as hospitals, state and local Public Health Departments, non-profit agencies and health/wellness centers.

 Global Health/Health Disparities

-Graduates from this field find employment as public health specialists, focusing on the needs of immigrants, refugees, minorities, rural farm families, and other diverse and underserved populations.
-This emphasis provides a strong focus on service learning projects, preparing graduates to work in government programs such as nonprofit agencies, public health departments, hospitals, and clinics.
+Graduates from this field find employement as public health specialists, focusing on the needs of immigrants, refugees, minorities, rural farm families, and other diverse and underserved populations.
+This emphasis provides a strong focus on service learning projects, preparing graduates to work in government programs such as non-profit agencies, public health departments, hospitals, and clinics.

-Our school health major and minor program provides professional preparation for teaching majors who seek endorsement for teaching health education through the Iowa Department of Education.
-A minor in school health education is particularly attractive for coaching or physical education teaching majors who are looking to broaden their marketability.
+Our school health program provides professional preparation for teaching majors who seek endorsement for teaching health education through the Iowa Department of Education.